 The condition is life-long & affects people differently from person to person.

-• Social interaction (making friends, understanding unwritten social rules, understanding what other people are thinking and feeling)
+- Social interaction (making friends, understanding unwritten social rules, understanding other people’s thoughts and feelings).

-• Social communication (understanding what is said, making conversation, understanding non verbal communication including gesture, taking things literally)
+- Social communication (understanding what is said, gesture, making conversation, taking things literally)

-The overall effect is that some adults with AS can struggle to make friends, find flexibility at work and generally to understand the world around them.
+AS is a hidden difficulty; many people struggle to make friends, to find flexibility at work & to understand the world around them.

 Others may appear unaffected & lead outwardly conventional & fulfilling lives but experience underlying difficulties.

 More recent ideas offer different perspectives on autism and Asperger’s.

 The double empathy problem

 Whilst it is true that autistic people and people with Asperger’s can struggle to process and understand the intentions of others within social interactions, the double empathy problem theory suggests that the same is true of non-autistic people when it comes to understanding autistic people.

 The intense world theory suggests that rather than being oblivious, autistic people take in too much and learn too fast.
 While they may appear bereft of emotion, they are actually overwhelmed not only by their own emotions, but by the emotions of others.